radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 **Handling Auxiliary Object Classes from LDAP Backends**

 Sometimes, an LDAP entry in a directory is comprised of more than one object class where the object classes do not necessarily inherit from each other.
 This is referred to as an auxiliary class.
 For example, a person entry in the directory can be a part of an object class such as inetOrgPerson and also contain attributes from a custom object class like rliuser (this is the auxiliary class).
 During the schema extraction, since the object classes do not inherit from each other, they are displayed as two separate objects each having their own list of attributes.
-To retrieve the proper information from the directory in the virtual view, you must merge the objects together in the schema file.
+To retrieve the proper information from the directory in the identity view, you must merge the objects together in the schema file.

 To merge object classes together: